Skip to content

 Credential Theft and Account Takeover

 The majority of unauthorized access to tax accounts results from compromised user credentials, not platform-level breaches.
-Attackers use credential stuffing — automated login attempts using email and password combinations exposed in unrelated data breaches — against tax software accounts where users have reused passwords from other services.
+Attackers use credential stuffing, which means automated login attempts using email and password combinations exposed in unrelated data breaches, against tax software accounts where users have reused passwords from other services.

-The Verizon Data Breach Investigations Report 2024 identified stolen credentials as the leading initial access vector in web application attacks across industries.
-Once inside a legitimate account, an attacker can redirect the refund deposit to a mule bank account, download prior-year returns containing a complete set of personal identifiers, or use dependent information to file fraudulent returns in a child's name.
+The Verizon Data Breach Investigations Report consistently identifies stolen credentials as the leading initial access vector in web application attacks.
+Once inside a legitimate account, an attacker can redirect a refund deposit to a mule bank account, download prior-year returns containing a complete set of personal identifiers, or use dependent information to file fraudulent returns in a child's name.
+Using a unique, strong password and enabling MFA are the two most effective defenses against this pattern.
+Our guide on creating strong passwords covers the specific requirements that make credentials resistant to credential stuffing.

 Phishing and Impersonation Campaigns